sgc-kn/platform/README.md

 - [Keycloak](https://www.keycloak.org/) to manage identities and access of internal and external participants.
 - Data is  compartmentalized in various *"data spaces"*, each with their own access rules.
 - The data lives in [Timescale](https://github.com/timescale/timescaledb)/[Postgres](https://www.postgresql.org/) databases.
-- [Node-RED (low-code programming environment)](https://nodered.org/) for data integrations and automation.
+- [Node-RED](https://nodered.org/) for low-code data integrations and automation.
 - [Grafana](https://grafana.com/) for internal dashboards, monitoring, and alerting.
 - Some [FIWARE](https://www.fiware.org/) components ([Stellio](https://stellio.readthedocs.io), [Quantumleap](https://quantumleap.readthedocs.io)) to provide (partially) [NGSI-LD](https://ngsild.org/) compliant APIs.
 - [PostgREST](https://docs.postgrest.org/) to expose RESTful APIs for the Postgres databases directly.
 (This is a custom addition to the UDSP stack.)